 CyberCorps Scholarship for Service

 The federal CyberCorps® Scholarship for Service (SFS) program provides tuition and a stipend to students in exchange for commitments to serve the U.S. Government in a cybersecurity role after graduation.
-CyberCorps® is open to students who are enrolled in the Computer Science, the Electrical and Computer Engineering, the Public Policy or International Affairs departments at Georgia Tech and who demonstrate strong interest in the field of cybersecurity.
+CyberCorps® is open to students who are enrolled in computer science, electrical and computer engineering, public policy, or international affairs at Georgia Tech and who demonstrate a strong interest in the field of cybersecurity.

 Past Nunn School Winners

-Additional information about various fellowships and fellowship recipients can be found at the Georgia Tech Fellowships Office.
+Additional information about various fellowships and recipients can be found at the Georgia Tech Fellowships Office.